 Do I need to include expiration dates?

 Answer: Yes, for time-limited certifications.
-It shows you're aware of requirements and maintains honesty.
+It shows you are aware of requirements and maintains honesty.

 Should I include certification ID numbers?